jonathann000/advanced_ml_assignment/Competition.md

 #### Competition rules
 * Your submission to the competition is the file competitionagent.py
 * The algorithm can not be "unreasonably slow" (Discuss with Emilio if neccessary).
-Anything comparable with Q-learning and A2C is definately ok.
+Anything comparable with Q-learning is definately ok.
 * The goal is to perform as well as possible (highest total reward in T time steps or N episodes depending on if the environment is episodic (i.e finishes) on some unknown environments which we will run after submission.
 The environments will follow the gym format and can be up to 300 states, 8 actions and rewards in [-10,10].
 * We will make a leaderboard of the top 25% of submissions